-MTC offers more than 450 online courses for academic and training students.
-Take advantage of our online training courses, and learn from the comfort and convenience of your own home or office.
+MTC offers more than 450 online courses for academic and training students in South Carolina.
+Take advantage of our online learning programs, and learn from the comfort and convenience of your own home or office.

-The online academic courses offered by MTC are many and various.
+MTC offers online learning for many academic programs.
 We also offer some hybrid courses that include both online and in-person instruction.
 Hybrid courses replace a portion of the traditional face-to-face instruction with web-based online learning.
 Four of our credit programs can be completed entirely online.
 They are:

 - Associate in Arts Degree